Table of Contents[Hide][Show]

-Naraka: Bladepoint is a game well worth checking into.
+Naraka: Bladepoint is a game well worth checking out.
 This is a premium battle royale game where players can enter a sixty-player match.
-Here you’ll face against others, but rather than strictly focusing on ranged combat, there’s a mix of melee battles.
-This is more of a fantasy melee battle where players have a mixture of abilities and weapons that can range from spears, grappling hooks, and swords, just to name a few.
-This is also a relatively new game that launched in August of 2021.
+Here, you’ll face off against others, but rather than strictly focusing on ranged combat, there’s a mix of melee battles.
+Players have a mixture of abilities and weapons that can range from spears, grappling hooks, and swords, just to name a few.
+This is also a relatively new game that launched in August 2021.
 Unfortunately, it is a premium title, so you’ll have to purchase a copy of the game to enjoy it rather than being a free-to-play experience.

 Chivalry: Medieval Warfare

 Platform: PC, PS3, PS4, Xbox One, Xbox 360, Linux, OS X

 PS4, Xbox One – December 1, 2015